Neuroscience and race: Amygdala

 The amygdala, which is the most researched brain region in racism studies, shows much greater activation while viewing other-race faces than same-race faces.
 This region of the brain is associated with fear conditioning, and has many connections with the cortex to control the body’s emotional response.
 Often, there is variation in amygdala activation due to motivation and goals.
 The amygdala’s activation can be changed through not focusing on race or focusing on removing the racial bias.
 Scientists believe that amygdala activation differences arise due to social/cultural perceptions and individual experiences.
-However, it is important to note that patients with a damaged amygdala still show a racial bias, meaning that the amygdala isn’t the only region involved in activating a racial bias.
+However, patients with a damaged amygdala still show a racial bias, meaning that the amygdala isn’t the only region involved in activating a racial bias.
 The link between the amygdala and racial prejudice has been comprehensively reviewed.

 Collaboration of brain areas in responding to other-race faces.
 Amygdala signals to the ACC.
 The ACC and DLPFC communicate with each other.
 The DLPFC controls the amygdala.